SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ### Using the Azure Portal
 1. Open the Azure portal in a web browser <copy>https://portal.azure.com </copy>.
 2. Open All Resources blade.
-3. Click on the MySQL database mysql<inject key="myResourceGroupName" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" copy="false" />.
+3. Click on the MySQL database mysql.
 4. Click Pricing Tier option.
 5. Change the vCore and Storage up or down as need and click OK to save changes.